TheGiraffe3/Jibauni/README.md

 ## Sheragi

-This plugin also readds the Sheragi, and uses outfits and ship sprites mainly taken from @Petersupes' plugin Sheragi Rebirth.
+This plugin also re-adds the Sheragi, and uses outfits and ship sprites mainly taken from @Petersupes' plugin Sheragi Rebirth.
 These Sheragi do not use the Emerald Sword, though they have a less powerful version of it called the Platinum Spear, which does not have a Dragonflame Cannon.
 The Sheragi are closer to T1.3, because they focus on _massive_ ships.